Creepsy/palex/README.md

 binary_expr#recursive = binary_expr SUB number;
 number = INTEGER;
 ```
+You can also reuse the same tag for different nonterminals / productions.

 ## Command line arguments
 Palex expects a sequence of rule files as arguments.
 In addition, the following arguments that can also be passed to Palex: